8 Best Business Savings Accounts in 2023

 Are business savings accounts worth it?

 Business savings accounts are a great way to earn interest on reserve business funds.
-If your business has extra finances that aren’t needed for the day-to-day operations of your business, it’s worth it to open a business savings account so that money can grow.
+If your business has extra finances that are not needed for the day-to-day operations of your business, it is worth it to open a business savings account so that money can grow.

 How much money should a small business have in savings?